0

 Average amplification

-The measure of how much larger a loss became because no governance architecture existed to structure the response.
+The estimate of how much larger a loss became because no governance architecture existed to structure the response.

 TEC™ / GAC™ cost decomposition - USD 9.5B total, 50 incidents